 Orthodox Study Bible (2008): This Study Bible is an Eastern Christian published by Thomas Nelson.
 This edition of the Bible includes commentary drawn from Church Fathers, liturgical readings, icons, maps, book summaries, and a subject index.

 Ignatius Catholic Study Bible New Testament (based on the Revised Standard Version 2nd Catholic Edition).

 Work with a Bible Dictionary, and not merely with Wikipedia.
-Words carry a history, content, meaning and a direction.
+Words carry a history, specific content/meaning giving a particular direction.
 Biblical theology, history and culture is thousands of years in the making.
 Consider these options for your library: Scott Hahn’s Catholic Bible Dictionary or Vine’s Complete Expository Dictionary of Old and New Testament Words: With Topical Index.

 The St. Paul Center is a nonprofit research and educational institute that promotes life-transforming Scripture study from the heart of the Church.